 3. Arrangements made from a concert band scores.

 4. Purchased arrangements played with added parts (for example, adding percussion where none existed).

 Permission to arrange is not required if you are using a purchased arrangement as written, a completely original composition or a confirmed public domain composition.

-All documentation must be submitted in order for Music for All to fulfill its legal and administrative obligations.
-Bands will not be permitted to participate until they have provided MFA with the following:
+All documentation must be submitted in order for Music for All/Bands of America to fulfill its legal and administrative obligations.
+Bands will not be permitted to participate until they have provided Music for All with the following:

-There are 3 easy ways to obtain permission to arrange a copyrighted song.
+There are easy ways to obtain permission to arrange copyrighted songs: